Law in the Hague

 The Hague is home to the International Criminal Court, where war criminals are investigated and tried.
 It has been reported in the news recently that the ICC has issued an arrest warrant for the Russian President, Vladimir Vladimirovich Putin and Maria Alekseyevna Lvova-Belova (Presidential Commissioner for Children’s Rights in Russia).
 As part of this trip students will be able to visit the International Criminal Court to receive a talk on the work of the ICC in investigating and trying cases of genocide, war crimes, crimes against humanity and the crime of aggression.

 There will also be a visit to the Peace Palace which houses the International Court of Justice – one of the six principal organs of the United Nations, where they settle disputes between states on matters of international law.
-In addition, there is a provisional plan to visit the Hague University of Applied Sciences to hear from leading experts working in the field of international law.

 The estimated total cost for Eurostar and accommodation for this trip to The Hague is £350.
-Students will be expected to pay £200, as the £150 DMU Global bursary will be deducted from the total.
+Students will be expected to pay £150, as the £200 DMU Global bursary will be deducted from the total.

 Learning objectives